 Avian influenza

-Avian influenza refers to an infection of birds with avian (bird) influenza (flu) Type A viruses.
-These viruses occur naturally among wild aquatic birds worldwide and can infect domestic poultry and other bird and animal species.
+Avian influenza refers to influenza (flu) Type A viruses that are adapted to avians (birds).
+These viruses occur naturally among wild aquatic birds (such as ducks and geese) worldwide and can infect domestic poultry (like chickens and turkeys) as well as other bird and animal species.
 Avian influenza viruses do not normally infect humans.
-However, sporadic human infections with avian influenza viruses have occurred, most commonly following direct or close contact with infected poultry or their living environment.
+However, sporadic human infections with avian influenza viruses have occurred, most commonly following direct or close contact with infected animals.
 This page offers resources and links to information about avian influenza for different audiences.

 The CDC also provides additional information on avian influenza.